DocsaidLab/DocClassifier/README.md

         - Num of data per epoch: 2,560,000
         - Batch Size: 1024
         - Optimizer: AdamW
+        - Optimizer: AdamW
+        - Learning Rate: 0.0001 (If the model does not converge, it may be because this value is too large.)
+        - Learning Rate Scheduler: PolynomialDecay
         - Setting:
             - squeeze: Conv2d -> Flatten -> Linear